johnbywater/quantdsl/README.md

 ### Market

-The `Market` element effectively estimates spot prices that could be agreed in the future.
+The `Market` element effectively estimates prices that could be agreed in the future.

 ```
 <Market> ::= "Market(" <MarketId> ")"